What is Credit Sesame and How Does It Compare to Credit Karma?

 Do you know what your credit looks like?
-If not, there are now several completely free services that will not only give you a peek at your credit score but can also give you guidance into how you can improve it.
+If not, there are now several completely free services that will not only give you a peek at your credit score but can also give you guidance on how you can improve it.
 One such offering is Credit Sesame.

 As advertised, Credit Sesame is completely free to sign up for.
 Thus you won’t have to enter a credit card number or worry about canceling some subscription you don’t want in order to get your score.
-However you will need to enter your typical info such as name, address, etc. as well the last four digits of your social security number.
+However, you will need to enter your typical info such as name, address, etc. as well as the last four digits of your social security number.

 After entering your information you are then required to take a quiz of sorts, answering questions related to your credit history in order to prove your identity.
-Once you pass that test, it’s off the races.
+Once you pass that test, it’s off to the races.

 One more thing to note is that, if you currently have a security freeze on your credit reports, you’ll likely need to temporarily “thaw” them in order to complete the Credit Sesame sign-up process.
 However, once you’re set up, you can refreeze your reports without issue.
 Additionally using Credit Sesame will not affect your credit scores.

 First of all, Credit Sesame’s website received an overhaul a while back, leading to some major cosmetic and navigational changes.
 I personally prefer this look for the platform and the functionality remains in place.
 With that in mind, let’s go through it all.